 Manuel Arturo Odría Amoretti

 Manuel Arturo Odría Amoretti was the president of Peru from 1948 until 1956.
 He ousted the president in a military coup and served his presidential term as a military dictator.
 He served as the minister of government and police in the cabinet of President Bustamante before resigning.
 He led a coup on October 28th, 1948 that ousted Bustamante.
 After two years as the president, he resigned, and Zenon Noriega assumed office as a puppet president.

 Pedro Pablo Kuczynski

-Pedro Pablo Kuczynski is the incumbent president of Peru.
-He has been in office since 2016.
-He served as the prime minister of Peru from 2005 to 2006.
+Pedro Pablo Kuczynski was the president of Peru between 2016 and 2018.
+He formerly served as the prime minister of Peru from 2005 to 2006.
 He was born in Lima, Peru and attended Markham College before attending Rossall School and Exeter College in England.
 The World Bank employed him in 1961 where he served as a regional economist for countries in Central America.
 He returned to Peru in 1967 and served at the central bank.
 After the fall of the government of the then president Fernando Belaunde Terry, he fled to the US due to political persecution.
-In 1980, Fernando Belaúnde Terry was reelected as the president and Kuczynski returned to Peru.
-He served as the minister of mines and energy.
-In 2000, he supported Alejandro Toledo Manrique who was elected as the president, and Kuczynski served as the minister of economy and finance.
-He later served as the prime minister of Peru from 2004 to 2005 under President Alejandro.
-In 2010, he vied for the presidency which lost. in 2015, Kuczynski successfully vied again and narrowly won the presidential elections.